motycka/programming-in-java/README.md

 In week 1, you will learn Java programming language fundamentals.
 In week 2, you will learn how to create working Java programs and will be introduced to Spring Boot application framework.
 In week 3, you will apply skills acquired in previous weeks to build an actual application.

-## Foreword

-Programing language and communication of intent.

 ## Week 1
 Introduction to development in Java